Amirka-Kh/researchNiamti/THESIS.md

 #### Issues in Project Estimation

-Project estimation is another area where significant mistakes are commonly made.
-Many organizations rely on outdated or inaccurate data, often using tools like Gantt charts or relying on historical data that doesn't match the current project's context.
-This leads to faulty project estimations, especially when new projects differ substantially from past experiences.
-Project estimation models, such as the use of story points or task count statistics, attempt to predict project volume and complexity.
-While helpful to some extent, these methods are often flawed when the data they are based on is corrupted or misaligned with the project's unique context.
+Project estimation is a complex process prone to significant errors.
+Many organizations depend on data that may be outdated or poorly aligned with the context of the current project.
+For example, relying on historical data or static tools like Gantt charts can lead to inaccurate assessments, especially when the new project significantly differs from previous ones.
+Models that utilize methods such as story points or task count statistics offer some predictive capabilities regarding project volume and complexity.
+However, these approaches often fail when the underlying data is misaligned with the unique requirements of the project.
+Improving the estimation process demands careful adaptation to specific project contexts rather than a one-size-fits-all methodology.
 [22]

 Another popular method, COCOMO 2, provides a more structured approach to project estimation but comes with its own set of limitations.
 Specifically, COCOMO 2 struggles with accurately reflecting team dynamics, work culture, and atmosphere.
 It also uses a broad set of parameters, some of which may be unclear or difficult to quantify.
 The rigid structure of models like COCOMO 2 can lead to inaccuracies, particularly in cases where human factors like satisfaction and team cohesion play significant roles in project outcomes.

 Techniques for estimating efforts are divided into non-algorithmic and algorithmic, only some of each group are described above.
 For example, the methods using story points as an indicator are based on expert assessment and are non-algorithmic, in turn COCOMO 2 is based on a clear algorithm with mathematical equations requiring specific quantitative data and coefficients.
 [5, 22]

 In this article, we will discuss the pros and cons of each approach, and outline a balanced strategy that will allow you to select relevant factors, indicators, an evaluation model or a hybrid of several models to achieve adequate results of estimating project efforts.

+## Methodology and Design

 #### A Correct Approach to Productivity and Project Estimation